dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

   products.
 A "1 TB" hard disk might be designed to hold 1 trillion bytes, which is about 10% less than 2^40.

   This interaction of marketing terms and technical device sizing can get quite convoluted.
 For example, the old 1.44 MB floppy disks held neither 1.44 * 2^20 bytes nor 1.44 million bytes.
-Their actual storage capacity was 1.44 thousand KB, that is, 1440 * 2^10.
+Their actual storage capacity was 1.44 thousand KB, that is, 1440 * 2^10 bytes.
 You could also call it 1.44 kilokibibytes, if you prefer that, you rascal.